Life comes with unexpected ups and downs. Unfortunately, we’re not always financially prepared when the tough times hit.

 Home equity loans/HELOCs

 If you’re a homeowner, you may be able to take advantage of your available equity with a home equity loan or home equity line of credit (HELOC).
 While some lenders can expedite the process, these loans usually take a minimum of 2 weeks to process in the best of circumstances.
-So if you need money today, it may not be your best option.
+So if you need money today, they may not be your best option.

 Some vendors may offer financing options or can refer you to a lender who can help you set up a payment plan.
 Like any loan, make sure you understand all the terms and conditions before you commit.

-Every so often, something unexpected happens, and you may need money to cover it.
+Every so often, something unexpected happens and you may need money to cover it.
 While it’s not ideal, a short-term emergency loan can get you the money you need to get your life back on track.

 If you do take out an emergency loan, make sure you explore your options to find the loan that provides you with the money you need, with an interest rate and repayment terms you can afford.

 National Credit Union Administration.
-“Credit Union and Bank Rates 2022 Q1.”
-Retrieved June 2022 from https://www.ncua.gov/analysis/cuso-economic-data/credit-union-bank-rates/credit-union-and-bank-rates-2022-q1
+“Credit Union and Bank Rates 2023 Q3.”
+Retrieved October 2023 from https://ncua.gov/analysis/cuso-economic-data/credit-union-bank-rates/credit-union-and-bank-rates-2023-q3

-Consumer Financial Protection Bureau.
+- Consumer Financial Protection Bureau.
 “What are the costs and fees for a payday loan?”
-Retrieved June 2022 from https://www.consumerfinance.gov/ask-cfpb/what-are-the-costs-and-fees-for-a-payday-loan-en-1589/
+Retrieved October 2023 from https://www.consumerfinance.gov/ask-cfpb/what-are-the-costs-and-fees-for-a-payday-loan-en-1589/